nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---
 ## About FoodRem

-FoodRem is an Inventory Management System that empowers small Food and Beverage (F&B) restaurant managers to manage inventory and obtain insights from inventory data.
+FoodRem is an Inventory Management System that empowers small food and beverage (F&B) restaurant managers to manage inventory and obtain insights from inventory data.
 As a restaurant manager, leverage upon FoodRem's Inventory Management System, where you can manage your inventory during your daily operations.
 Utilize FoodRem's flexible tagging system to help you organize your inventory according to your business needs.
 Finally, streamline your business decisions by deriving insights from your inventory usage through FoodRem's statistics, keeping track of vital data such as food wastage.

 Using a Command-Line interface, efficiently interact with FoodRem without needing to even touch your mouse!
 With a focus on user-friendliness, FoodRem is easy to learn!